Best Ski Boots For Wide Feet: Men & Women

-The Nordica Cruise boot comes in a soft flex of 60 -- perfect for new skiers.
-It is a medium to wide boot with a width of 104mm (size 26) -- Best fits a wide forefoot and medium shaft of the leg.
-Designed for the true beginner to mellow intermediate skier who has a wide forefoot and medium to wide leg shape.
+The Nordica Cruise boot comes in a soft flex of 75 - perfect for new skiers.
+It is a medium to wide boot with a width of 104mm (size 26) - It best fits a wide forefoot and medium shaft of the leg.
+Designed for the true beginner to mellow intermediate skier who has a wide forefoot and medium to wide-leg shape.

 - Width: 104mm last

-The Salomon X-access comes in a range of flexes from 60-80 -- perfect for beginners and intermediate skiers -- but no flex option for expert skiers.
+The Salomon QST Access comes in a range of flexes from 60-80 - perfect for beginners and intermediate skiers - but no flex option for expert skiers.
 It is a wide boot with a width of 104mm (size 26) and will comfortably fit most wide feet for all-day comfort and great performance.

-- ✅ Very comfortable liner that forms to the contours of your feet from your toes to your calves.
+- A very comfortable liner that forms the contours of your feet from your toes to your calves.

-- ✅ Calf adjuster allows the boot to expand or contract to fit different calves sizes.
+- The calf adjuster allows the boot to expand or contract to fit different calves' sizes.

-- ✅ Oversized Pivot means the boot delivers excellent precision and energy transfer which require less weight transfer for turning and carving.
+- An oversized Pivot means the boot delivers excellent precision and energy transfer which requires less weight transfer for turning and carving.

 - Level: Intermediate/Advanced boot

-The Tecnica Ten.2 70 HVL comes in one flex of 100 -- perfect for advanced intermediate skiers.
-It is a wide boot with a width of 102mm (size 26) -- Best fits a wide forefoot and medium shaft of the leg.
+The Atomic HAWX Ultra 120 S Ski Boot comes in one flex of 120 - perfect for advanced intermediate skiers.
+It is a wide boot with a width of 98mm.
+It best fits a wide forefoot and medium shaft of the leg.
 This ski boot is designed for all-mountain use and will work well paired with all-mountain skis, from groomed slopes to off-piste.

-- ✅ i-Rebound Consutrction which improves the boots responsiveness by fixing the upper and lower cuff.
+- i-Rebound Construction which improves the responsiveness of the boot by fixing the upper and lower cuff.

 - Flex: 110